-The internal audit function of the Group is presently outsourced to a firm of Chartered Accountants to provide the Board and the AC with assurance on the adequacy and effectiveness of the system of internal control of the Group.
-The professional service provider is headed by Mr Ho Yong Ling fom LLTC Consulting (KL) Sdn Bhd, He is a Fellow of the Association of Chartered Certified Accountants (FCCA).
+The internal audit function of the Group is presently outsourced to an independent professional service provider to provide the Board and the AC with assurance on the adequacy and effectiveness of the system of internal control of the Group.

+The professional service provider is headed by Mr Yuji Wong Een Joon from IBDC (Malaysia) Sdn Bhd.
+He is a Fellow of the Association of Chartered Certified Accountants (FCCA).
 He is supported by a team of qualified and experienced internal audit professionals.

 The internal auditors focus their review on significant and high risk areas of the Group's businesses.
 The internal audit function reports directly to the AC.
+The AC will evaluate the system of internal control and to provide their recommendation to the Board and the Management for further improvement.

-During the financial year under review, the Internal Auditors had completed audit cycles with reviews being focused on revenue cycle and inventory management, payroll, corporate governance issues and other operational issues that have came across during their audit.
+During the financial year under review, the Internal Auditors had completed audit cycles with reviews being focused on Estate Payroll and Checkroll and Warehouse and Stock Physical Control functions for Astral Asia Plantation Sdn Bhd, a subsidiary of the Company.
 Follow-up reviews were also being carried out to ascertain the extent of compliance with agreed implementation actions.

-For the financial year ended 31 December 2023, the total costs incurred for the Internal Audit function were RM24,129.79.
+For the FYE 2024, the total costs incurred for the Internal Audit function were RM21,223.96.